 Awareness, Choice, Action and Introspection are key stages of learning that support the development of character and citizenship dispositions, including a sense of belonging, hope and reality, and the will to act for the good of the society.

 The Temasek Creed exemplifies the desired student outcomes, where every student is nurtured to be citizens of character; one who is exemplary in conduct, passionate in seeking knowledge, undaunted in, and in so doing, may better serve their family, their school and their nation.

 Every student is explicitly taught skills and knowledge through the (ALIVE!)
 (Active Learning In Values Education!) and FACETime (Form teacher ALIVE!
 CCE) programmes.

 Contemporary Issues (CI)

-Since 2017, to help raise students’ awareness of local, regional and global issues, we started to focus on having discussions of CI (e.g. whether Ben Davis should have been granted NS Deferment, issues relating to race, inequality, online falsehoods etc.).
-Through a whole-school approach, students discuss these issues through role-plays, activities and simulation exercises during ALIVE!, FACETime and also reflect on the current affairs articles.
+Since 2017, to help raise students’ awareness of local, regional and global issues, we started to focus on having discussions of CI (e.g. issues relating to race, inequality, online falsehoods etc.).
+Through a whole-school approach, students discuss these issues through role-plays, activities and simulation exercises during ALIVE! and also reflect on current affairs articles.
 These platforms are help students to explore multiple perspectives and in so doing give agency to students to become citizens who can act for the good of society.

 CYBER WELLNESS (CW) AND MENTAL HEALTH (MH)